 Tanner did have some other allergy or asthma medicine with him, which he took immediately before calling his mother, who is a nurse, to come pick him up.

 “He sounded worried but otherwise OK,” Stacie Henstra told the Tribune.
 But during the drive home, Tanner began to have trouble breathing.
-When they got home, about four minutes away, a neighbor came outside and performed CPR on Tanner while his mom ran inside to get the EpiPen.
+When they got home, about four minutes away, a neighbor came outside and performed CPR on Tanner while his mom ran inside to get his EpiPen auto-injector.

 She gave him the injection, but it had little effect.
-He was transported to a local hospital in St. George (which is north of Las Vegas), then to a larger hospital in Salt Lake City.
-After two days in hospital, Tanner was removed from life support.
+Tanner was transported to a local hospital in St. George (which is north of Las Vegas), then to a larger hospital in Salt Lake City.
+After two days in hospital, the boy was removed from life support.

-Young Tanner’s death adds to a tragic and concerning list of children and teens who have experienced fatal anaphylactic reactions this spring.
+Young Tanner’s death adds to a tragic and concerning list of children and teens who experienced fatal anaphylactic reactions during the spring of 2013.
 (See our report: Tragic Spring: 3 Food Allergy-Related Deaths)